lorenzo-crippa/lorenzo-crippa.github.io/index.md

 [Click here](assets/LorenzoCrippa_CV_2020_10_06.pdf) for a copy of my CV (updated October 2020).

-[Click here](https://lorenzo-crippa.github.io/Miscellaneous) for non-academic miscellaneous things I like a lot (update in progress).
+[Click here](https://lorenzo-crippa.github.io/Miscellaneous) for non-academic miscellaneous things I like a lot (update slowly in progress).

 ## Research